brendanmetzger/TCIAF/setup.md

 # Data

 A dev server has been set up, and that dev server has a git repository that can serve as a data backup and distribution point.
+Data should be cloned and pushed here.

 # Apache Config